Schema Registry Service - Version 1.0-rc2 🔗

 }

-The resources (RESOURCE) collection inside of schema groups is named schemas.
-The type of the resource is schema.
-Any single schema is a container for one or more Versions, which hold the concrete schema documents or schema document references.
+The Resource (<RESOURCE>) inside of Schema Groups is named schema.
+The plural, used as the collection name, is schemas.
+Any single schema is a container for one or more versions, which hold the concrete schema documents or schema document references.

 Implementations of this specification MAY choose to support any of the compatibility values defined in the core xRegistry specification.